 The goal for this project is to try and deliver a conversion of the latest bits as they accrue in

 ECJ, while maintaining a robust and flexible platform on which to develop in

 C#, F#, IronPython, IronRuby, VB.NET and so on.
 I will also be keeping my eye out for other juicy plums that will integrate nicely with this software.
 In fact,

-Microsoft's Project Trident collaborative scientific research platform seems like a
+with Microsoft's Project Trident or HeuristicLab collaborative scientific

 NOTE: This software is a central feature in a much larger development picture that is partially laid out in the

 Vision statement.
 Additional information will be made available in the

 BTW: BraneCloud is linked to a registered domain (net|com) for future things like

 name/schema resolution in the cloud.
 So the only thing I ask if you want to derive your own fork from this one is that you